Parity flipping mediated by a quantum dot in Majorana Josephson junctions: Set-up Model

 \subsection{Total Supercurrent}

-The MJJ has an internal degree of freedom which is the parity state of the MBSs around the junction.
-This parity state is a unique feature of MJJs, which differentiates it from conventional Josephson junctions.
+The MJJ has an internal degree of freedom, i.e., the parity state of the MBSs.
+This parity state is a unique feature of MJJs, which distinguishes it from conventional Josephson junctions.
 More importantly, quantum dynamics of this parity state is controlled by the phase difference $\theta$, indicating a correlation between the parity degree of freedom and the phase degree of freedom.

 Now we start to explore the influence of the parity state on the phase difference.
 Dynamics of the phase difference can be described by a RCSJ model.
-Within the RCSJ model, the injection current $I_{\mathrm{in}}^{}$ to the junction goes through four channels --- the capacitance, resistance, Cooper pair, and single electron channels.
+Within the RCSJ model, the injection current $I_{\mathrm{in}}^{}$ goes through four channels --- the capacitance, resistance, Cooper pair, and single electron channels.
 Therefore the current conservation gives

 where the Josephson current and the Majorana current are